toksoykaan/PokemonCardsMVC/README.md

 In this project, you are swiping through the marvelous pokemon characters.

-Key concepts of the project I used;
+In this project I used;

  - Swift
  - MVC architecture